ClimateImpactLab/pyCIAM/README.md

 #### Obtaining model inputs

 pyCIAM depends on inputs describing a variety of socioeconomic and sea level variables across user-defined regions.
-The [SLIIDERS-ECON](https://doi.org/10.5281/zenodo.6010452) and [SLIIDERS-SLR](https://doi.org/10.5281/zenodo.6012027) datasets have been developed to serve this purpose, but any similarly formatted input dataset will work, if users wish to substitute, for example, alternative projections of economic growth besides the Shared Socioeconomic Pathways.
-To begin, however, we recommend that users obtain the two SLIIDERS datasets, which can be found at the linked DOIs.
+The [SLIIDERS-ECON and SLIIDERS-SLR](https://doi.org/10.5281/zenodo.6449230) datasets have been developed to serve this purpose, but any similarly formatted input dataset will work, if users wish to substitute, for example, alternative projections of economic growth besides the Shared Socioeconomic Pathways.
+To begin, however, we recommend that users obtain the two SLIIDERS datasets, which can be found at the linked DOI.

 #### Parameter specification